muhammadajlal/Sports-Celebrity-Image-Classification-Web-Application/README.md

 # Sports_Celebrity_Image_Classification

 In this data science and machine learning project, I classify sports personalities.
-Note: The project folder is too big to show but you can download the zip file containing everything.
+This repository contains large files and I pushed these files using Git.
 I restrict classification to only 5 people;
 * Maria Sharapova
 * Serena Williams